Measuring Fabry-Perot fringes#

 the “View in a new window” entry in the “View” menu (or the button in

-The image is displayed in a separate window.
+The image displayed in a separate window.
 The ROI and the fitted circles are also displayed.
 Annotations can be added to the image by clicking on the buttons at the bottom of the window.
-The annotations are stored in the metadata of the image, and together with the image data when the workspace is saved.
+The annotations are stored in the metadata of the image, and saved together with the image data when the workspace is saved.
 Click on “OK” to close the window.#

 The image is displayed in the main window, together with the annotations.#